 2. WITHLOCALS EXPERIENCE

 What better gift could there be for a traveller than the gift of a travel experience?
 I recently discovered a fantastic platform called Withlocals that offers authentic experiences around the world, hosted by the people who know those locations best.
 From Paris to Bangkok, Dubai and Bali, you can select a unique activity and then customise it to your heart’s content.
 If a food tour in Prague is your top pick, but the person receiving your gift doesn’t like gingerbread, simply request an alteration to the route.
 There are so many reasons this is better than a standard tour.
 You never have to share your experience with strangers (your host has your full attention); you’re far more likely to skip the tourist traps and discover things only long-term residents know about; and it helps support individuals and small businesses who are respectful of their home environment.
 There really is something for everyone.
 A quick browse of the options in London brought up a stress-free shopping tour of the best boutique stores—a great way to get more gift inspiration if you’re still stuck for ideas after reading this post!
 This gift is also the perfect excuse to self-indulge, as you can include yourself as one of the participants and create memories for you and your friend to share forever.
+Incidentally, if you’ve spent any time in London and are looking for a fantastic keepsake for yourself or a friend back home, To Home From London make the most beautiful souvenirs from sustainably sourced materials (from coasters and mugs to tote bags and chopping boards), all of which are brightly decorated with hand-drawn designs.

 3. ULTRADRY ADVENTURER RUCKSACK